Change of Plans

 Posted on April 15, 2012 by Brian Jaress

-Tags: review, hardware
+Tags: review, story

 When I bought a Kindle Fire, I intended to be a normal user.
 No rooting and no fiddling with operating systems or bootloaders.